GoldbarGames/GoldbarGames.github.io/detective-butler/butler2.md

 {% endfor %}
 __The Serial Murders__ is the second game in the __Detective Butler__ series and is currently in development.

-The game will be broken down into many chapters, which the player can read by downloading the Detective Butler Game Client.
-Each chapter contains its own mystery, which when solved advances the main storyline.
-However, since these mysteries are entirely self-contained, the chapters may be completed in any order.

-One important distinction from other games is that each chapter will be uploaded as soon as it is written.
-After enough chapters have been released, they will be bundled together and commercially sold.
-Dedicated fans may read the story for free during this "early access" period, before the chapters are bundled together.
-Afterward, any new fans will need to pay the price to play the updated game, which will include technical fixes and graphical improvements.

 ## Release Info
 <ul>
   <li><b>Genre:</b> Adventure</li>